Judge tosses suit by Maine GOP congressman who lost election

 - Warming in Arctic raises fears of 'rapid unraveling’ of the region

+After the judge’s ruling was announced Thursday, Poliquin said he remained concerned about some Maine voters expressing confusion with the voting system.
+He defended Maine’s old system as a “common sense, one-person, one-vote process.”

+Golden and supporters of ranked voting said after the ruling that they felt vindicated by Walker’s decision.
+Golden said Walker’s “decision is clear” and he hopes Poliquin works with him to ensure a smooth transition for the congressional district.

-Poliquin’s lawyer had argued the candidate-ranking system requires voters to “guess” which candidates would survive until the second, runoff-style round of tabulations.
-Walker heard arguments about the case last week at U.S. District Court in Bangor.
+Poliquin’s lawyer had argued that the candidate-ranking system required voters to “guess” at which candidates would survive until the second, runoff-style round of tabulations.
+Peter Brann, an attorney for Golden, called that argument “completely preposterous” last week after Walker heard arguments about the case at U.S. District Court in Bangor.

+Thursday, James Monteleone, an attorney for the Committee for Ranked Choice Voting, said he believes Walker’s ruling “will stand up to any appeal.”

+Voters in the November election were allowed to rank as many of the four candidates in the race as they wanted.
+Independents Tiffany Bond and Will Hoar were eliminated after the first round of voting.